Maine Pops Concert Band Instrumental Ensembles

-In addition to performing as a full wind ensemble for seasonal and holiday concerts, the Maine Pops Concert Band has begun expanding its mission to conduct small ensemble performances to serve our regional area.
+In addition to performing as a full wind ensemble for seasonal and holiday concerts, the Maine Pops Concert Band has expanded its mission to conduct small ensemble performances to serve our regional area.
 These ensembles not only provide outreach opportunities to connect with various civic, educational, and religious groups, but also provides musical opportunities to Maine Pops musicians looking to build cohesiveness within their sections and expand on their performance experiences beyond the concert hall.

-The Maine Pops Concert Band ensembles do not charge a performance fee but do accept voluntary donations to help in the funding and acquisition of music to update and expand the small ensemble library.
+The Maine Pops Concert Band ensembles do not charge a performance fee, but do accept voluntary donations to help in the funding and acquisition of music to update and expand the small ensemble library.

 4 trumpets